eclipse-tractusx/tractusx-edc/docs/development/management-domains/README.md

 Similar to what is present in the [official documentation](https://github.com/eclipse-edc/Connector/blob/main/docs/developer/management-domains/management-domains.md), different topologies representing each domain can be followed.

-> Some deployments documented are the same as seen in Upstream, since equal approach is valid.

 #### Single Management Domain

 *One management domain controlling a single instance*